teched25xp264/teched2025-XP264/exercises/ex0/README.md

 </tbody>
 </table>

-4. Choose **Create Fork**.
+ - Choose **Create Fork**.
 You are now brought to a copy of the repository in your GitHub account.

-## Exercise 0.2 - Discover your managed kubernetes landscape
+## Exercise 0.2 - Discover SAP-TechEd-XP264 Business Technology Platform landscape

 1. Navigate to the [SAP Business Technology Platform - Cockpit](https://account.hana.ondemand.com/#/home/welcome)